TheFourFifths/consus-client/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

-- [ ] Did you run `npm test`?
+- [ ] Have you added unit and functional tests as appropriate?
 - [ ] Did you update/add documentation for new methods or changed functionality?

-Finally, is it ready to be reviewed and merged: yes :white_check_mark: / no :red_circle:
+- [ ] Have you merged the target branch down into this one?

 ### How to Review